Graduate Program

 Coursework

 Full time students take four to five courses per semester and complete the program in three years.
-Part time students should complete the program within four to six years depending on their course enrollment (minimum of two courses per semester).
+Part time students should complete the program within four to six years depending on their course enrollment (normally a minimum of two courses per semester).
 Course topics are broadly categorized into three broad areas:

 1. Islamic sciences and spirituality, fostering a deep appreciation and connection to the Qur’an, Hadith, and the Seerah (biography) of the Prophet (peace be upon him).